Airducky/AlmostIntelligent/README.md

 * LineGen.hs Generates a binary classification dataset based on a region defined by two lines.
 Depends on mwc-random, cassava.

-The *Run.hs files compiled with
+The *Run.hs files are compiled with
-`ghc -package vector -package primitive -package mtl -package split LineRun.hs`.
+`ghc -package vector -package primitive -package mtl -package split *Run.hs`.

 ### To Do's
 __ffnn.hs__
-* Regularization
+* Regularization added, do something about static step sizes.
-* Add `TrainingSpec` to make loss functions, regularization, and hyperparameters configurable and to ease passing values around.
+* Rename accessors to alleviate name shadowing?
 * Decided not to generalize element types to instances of Floating because Haskell's type system is insane.
 Could be done somewhat easily via GHC FlexibleContexts.